-Last year, the United States shipped over \$429 million worth of dairy products to the Philippines, ranking it as the fourth largest export destination.
+Last year, the United States shipped over \$582 million worth of dairy products to the Philippines, ranking it as the fourth largest export destination.
 The Philippines has to date been a strong trading partner and NMPF and USDEC urge pursuit of an FTA with this country in order to eliminate tariffs on U.S. dairy exports.
 It has been a reliable market for U.S. dairy exports, yet U.S. dairy exporters face heightened competition due to the ASEAN - New Zealand - Australia FTA that provides better access for Oceania to this critical market than it does to the United States.

 Related to nontariff trade barriers, the Philippines has historically demonstrated a deliberative approach of carefully evaluating changes to its GI regulations.
 Like in the United States, there are numerous Philippine companies that would also suffer from overly broad GI restrictions that negatively impacted the use of common names and distorted trade.
 NMPF and USDEC commend the U.S. government's engagement to date with the Philippines, including the commitment secured via the Trade and Investment Framework Agreement (TIFA) process that ensures the Philippines will not automatically recognize GIs via a trade agreement.
-However, a June 2022 version of the Philippine Rules and Regulations on Geographical Indications problematically favors a European-like system to protection GIs and would unduly expand the scope of protection for GIs, threatening the ability to use common terms to label products.
+However, the 2022 Philippine Rules and Regulations on Geographical Indications problematically favors a European-like system to protection GIs, threatening the ability to use common terms to label products.
 NMPF and USDEC urge continued U.S. government engagement to ensure that GIs that would impact the use of common terms are rejected and implementation of a fair and balanced due process to evaluate new GI registrations.